Flag of the United Kingdom: Free Crochet Pattern

 Pin it for later HERE.

-As for the flags: they are a small make, but very decorative!
-I have an ambition to crochet lots of them, not sure if 180, but maybe a hundred?
-We’ll see.
-In the meantime I invite you to play with Union Jack.
+In this blog post find free instructions on how to make Union Jack.
 It uses most popular flag colors: red, white and navy blue, it allows you to practice Fair Isle crochet on a small project, it makes part of many more flags around the world.

 Supplies